 However, you shouldn’t quit meth “cold turkey,” as meth withdrawal is dangerous.

 Instead, if you’re trying to restore healthy sleep and end drug use, you should reach out to a qualified meth recovery center that can guide you through the process.

 Treatment programs for meth will be customized to help you conquer your symptoms, including any sleep disorders that may have developed or worsened as a result of meth use.

 This may mean that, in addition to support groups to help you handle drug cravings and other symptoms, you may be given therapies and supplements to promote healthy sleeping habits once again.

 Is Meth Affecting Your Sleep?
-Zinnia Healing Can Help
+Zinnia Health Can Help

 Meth’s ability to interact with the central nervous system and promote the release of dopamine makes it a powerful drug for treating various conditions, including ADHD.